Dear SeaWolves Fans,

-Thank you for your continued support.
-The 2013 season was filled with fun, excitement and memories.
-It's hard to believe that we'll have to wait until April for the next pitch to be thrown.
+Thank you for your continued support of Erie SeaWolves Baseball.
+The 2017 season was filled with fun, excitement and memories, and we can hardly wait until April for a new season to begin.

 This story was not subject to the approval of the National Association of Professional Baseball Leagues or its clubs.